SD-WAN capabilities

 As organizations expand their operations across multiple branch locations, ensuring secure and streamlined connectivity becomes paramount.
 Deploying a secure branch network infrastructure involves complex configurations, which can be time-consuming and prone to configuration errors if not handled properly.
-However, organizations can overcome these challenges by leveraging the Cisco Secure Firewall Management Center (management center) and the Cisco Secure Firewall Threat Defense (threat defense) devices for a simplified and secure branch deployment.
+However, organizations can overcome these challenges by leveraging Management Center and Threat Defense devices for a simplified and secure branch deployment.

 • Simplified management: